Y0Coss/docs-fork/pages/manage_and_operate/iam/iam-tag-manager/guide.en-gb.md

 ![Tag Manager](images/tag-manager-02.png){.thumbnail}

-It is then possible to assign this tag to other resources via the `Assign tags`{.action} button.
+It is then possible to assign this tag to other resources via the `Assign tag`{.action} button.
 The list of all resources in the account is then displayed, allowing multiple selections.

 A filter field is present on the right to facilitate searching for resources.